civilwargeeky/CEA_Wrap/README.md

 ## Rocket Problem Constructor Additional Parameters:
 * ae_at: default 1, exit/throat area ratio
   * ae_at can be specified later with .set_ae_at
 * analysis_type: default "equilibrium", whether to use equilibrium reactions or frozen.
-If you want to use frozen go find the correct value for this in the CEA manual.
-I don't guarantee other values work correctly.
+For using frozen specify "frozen" or "frozen nfz=1" for frozen at the chamber or "frozen nfz=2" for frozen at the throat

 ## Available Output Dictionary Keys:
 All output objects are "Output" objects, which are similar to dictionaries, but can also be accessed with dot notation.